 Getting your Singapore PR application approved can prove to be a challenge for most applicants.
 Attempting to do so is even tougher when you are a first-time applicant who is making the submission alone, without the help of an immigration consultant.
 Consolidating, organising and submitting the relevant documents for approval will not only take up a lot of time, but it is a tedious process that can easily lead to the failure of your application if done wrongly.
-Not to worry, though — read on to find out how you can make your case stand out on your first go.
+Not to worry, though — read on to learn how you can make your case stand out on your first go.

 Making Your Singapore PR Application Stand Out

 To make your Singapore PR application stand out, be sure to include additional documents that highlight your strengths in your submission.
 Including them won’t just give you an edge over other applicants, but it will also provide a stronger reason for the approval of your application.
 Here are three that you should consider including:

 A letter of recommendation from your previous boss or a close acquaintance who is in a high position of power might turn the tide and increase your chances of becoming a Singapore PR.
 Not only will this provide a third-person perspective of your abilities, but it will also be a testament to your professional background, skills and talents.
 Make sure that the person writing your document includes a form of contact for verification purposes.

 Your resume will give the Immigration & Checkpoints Authority (ICA) officers who review your profile a clearer insight into your qualifications, educational and career background, helping them understand your value as a candidate for a Singapore PR.
 Be sure to highlight any professional experience you have in an untapped niche industry, such as sectors in research and development, or other areas that are in high demand.
 Including your professional experience in these areas could potentially provide you with a leg up on the competition.